 The programme reaches individuals through organisations, institutions, bodies or groups that organise such activities.
-The specific conditions for the picture from The management of the festive rituals in the public areas project participating organisations and their participants in an Erasmus + project depend on the type of Key Action concerned.
+The specific conditions for the participating organisations and their participants in an Erasmus + project depend on the type of Key Action concerned.

-As a general rule, organisations participating in Erasmus + projects must be established in a Programme Country1.
-Some Actions are also open to participating organisations from Partner Countries2, notably in the field of higher education and youth.
+As a general rule, organisations participating in Erasmus + projects must be established in a Programme Country.
+Some Actions are also open to participating organisations from Partner Countries, notably in the field of higher education and youth.